 We’re making sustainable improvements to packaging at every chance we get, but we still have more work ahead of us.

 With a passion for horticulture, our founder has always made greening the space surrounding his workplace and his community a priority.
-His vision was to plant the seeds necessary for growth; to create a green campus, a sound and lively environment for associates at his Montreal head office and distribution centre.
+His vision was to plant the seeds necessary for growth; to create a green campus, a sound and lively environment for associates at his Montreal head office and distribution center.

 Since 2011, the Montreal campus has been providing our associates with access to a one-of-a-kind community garden.
 The ALDO Group’s garden offers first-time gardening workshops with experienced horticulturalists, compost tutorials and a fun outdoor activity in a community setting.